 Deja vu is not an illusion, it is something that you have already experienced in your unconscious fantasies.
 Believe if you will, or do not believe it.

-Its function is to “displace” our thoughts, feelings or memories from significant to completely meaningless to us.
-Offset in action can be experienced in dreams, for example, in the ones about the death of our loved ones, when we do not experience any pain about this loss, or find out to our surprise that a ten-headed dragon does not evoke any fears, but we can wake up in a cold sweat after a dream about a walk in the park can result in us waking up in a cold sweat.
+Its function is to “displace” our thoughts, feelings, or memories from significant things to completely meaningless ones.
+Offset in action can be experienced in dreams.
+For example, this happens when we dream about the death of our loved ones and do not experience any pain about this loss.
+Or we find out to our surprise that a ten-headed dragon does not evoke any fears in us.
+At the same time, a dream about a walk in the park can result in us waking up in a cold sweat.

 Offset is one of the processes responsible for the oddities in our dreams.
 And something that is impossible or even unthinkable while we are awake is quite possible in a dream (for example, when we “cut off” the emotion of grieving in case of a tragic event related to the death of someone we love).

 Deja vu and dreams

 Deja vu is quite a common phenomenon.
 More than 97 % of healthy people, according to the studies, experience this condition at least once in their lifetime, and those affected by epilepsy experience it even more often.

 But offset is not just one of the properties of the primitive “mind” and the unconscious state in a modern human.
 According to Freud, it also works to aid the so-called “censorship” during dreaming.
 To bring the necessary proof of its validity, it would take too long, so we will just briefly mention what Freud had suggested.
 Censorship is in place to make a dream confusing, strange, and incomprehensible.
 For what purpose?